 Mr Allan plans to sue the police and the CPS.

-If you feel that you’ve been wronged by the police, don’t suffer in silence.
+If you feel that you’ve been wronged by the police and want to find out some actions against the police, don’t suffer in silence.
 Contact a member of our expert team today for a confidential discussion about how we can fight your corner.